-2.7.7 Change Implementation
+2.8.7 Change Implementation

-The outcomes of the validation should inform any mitigating measures necessary to ensure the appropriateness of capital, such as management add-ons.
+The outcomes of the validation should inform any mitigating measures necessary to ensure the appropriateness of capital, such as MLAs.
 They should also inform future model development to ensure that material validation issues do not apply to the modelling for extended periods of time.

-2.8 Reporting
+2.9 Reporting